WHO WE ARE

 We are driven to prove that all kids can be college-ready

 At Alliance, when we say that all scholars can learn and achieve, we mean all.
-Alliance has a proven record of success for our 13,000 scholars and 14,000 alumni.
+Alliance has a proven record of success for our nearly 13,000 scholars and over 18,000 alumni.
 Though our scholars come to Alliance on average four grade levels behind in reading, they outperform California state and local districts on standardized testing in math and English language arts.
-Ninety-five percent of Alliance alumni have graduated from high school and been accepted to college.
+Over ninety-five percent of Alliance alumni have graduated from high school and been accepted to a two-year or four-year college.

 We strive to push boundaries of what is possible

 Alliance focuses on innovation, collaboration, autonomy, data-driven decisions, and diversity to best meet the needs of all scholars.
 We believe that in order for scholars to reach their fullest potential––academically and emotionally–– our staff must be provided with the resources and culture to reach their fullest potential.